Trump aides were in constant touch with senior Russian officials during campaign

 The FBI and US intelligence agencies continue to try to determine what the motive for the communications were.

-One concern was whether Trump associates were coordinating with Russian intelligence operatives the release of damaging information about the Hillary Clinton campaign.
+One concern was whether Trump associates were coordinating with Russian intelligence operatives over the release of damaging information about the Hillary Clinton campaign.

 "If that were the case, then that would escalate things," one official briefed on the investigation said.